redhat-ztp/ztp-cluster-deploy/acm-spoke/README.md

-This playbook for spoke-clusters to join the ACM hub.
+This playbook is to allow spoke-clusters to join the ACM hub.

 - Requirements:

-    - We assume that there is already ACM hub up and running.
-If not you can use the ../acm-hub/playbook.yaml to create ACM hub.
+    - We assume that there is already an ACM hub up and running.
+If not you can use the ../acm-hub/playbook.yaml to create an ACM hub.
-        - Note: ACM hub shouldn't be created on one of the spoke-clusters.
+        - Note: The ACM hub needs an independent cluster to run.
+Cannot use spoke-clusters to run ACM.
+        - Note: The ACM must have this subscription_permission manifest https://github.com/redhat-ztp/ztp-acm-manifests/blob/main/hub/04_add_subscription_permission.yaml applied to give proper permissions, otherwise the subscriptions are not created correctly.
-    - The clusters that will be defiend in the inventroy/hosts under [clusters] section should have its profiles in the ztp-acm-manifest.
-Check the https://github.com/redhat-ztp/ztp-acm-manifests for more information
+    - The clusters that will be defined in the inventroy/hosts under [clusters] section should have its profiles in the ztp-acm-manifest.
+Check the https://github.com/redhat-ztp/ztp-acm-manifests/tree/main/subscriptions/sites for more information

 - Steps: